 As a company whose shares are admitted to trading on AIM, Shield Therapeutics is required to comply with the AIM Rules for Companies.
-In addition, as the Board recognises the importance of sound corporate governance, the Company has adopted policies and procedures which reflect to principles of the QCA’s Corporate Governance Guidelines for Smaller Quoted Companies as are appropriate to a company whose shares are admitted to trading on AIM.
+In addition, as the Board recognises the importance of sound corporate governance, the Company has adopted policies and procedures which reflect the principles of the QCA’s Corporate Governance Guidelines for Smaller Quoted Companies as are appropriate to a company whose shares are admitted to trading on AIM.
 The Company has also chosen to comply with the Corporate Governance Code in so far as it is appropriate for a company whose shares are admitted to trading on AIM.

 The Board is committed to the highest standards of corporate governance and maintaining a sound framework for the control and management of the Group’s business.
 The Board is responsible for leading and controlling the Group and has overall authority for the management and conduct of the Group’s business and the Group’s strategy and development.
 The Board is also responsible for ensuring the maintenance of a sound system of internal control and risk management (including financial, operational and compliance controls, and for reviewing the overall effectiveness of systems in place) and for the approval of any changes to the capital, corporate and/or management structure of the Group.
 The Board comprises of five members, being the non-executive Chairman, two executive directors and two non-executive directors.